 The final mode is the toddler stroller, or just the regular Bravo stroller.
-In this mode, the stroller can hold a child up to 50 pounds, just like the Graco Modes stroller.
+In this mode, the stroller can hold a child up to 50 pounds, just like the Evenflo Pivot stroller.

 Besides these modes, the stroller features a lot of great attributes.
 It has a multi-position recliner for the back of the seat.
 It has an extra large canopy with a peek-a-boo window.
 There’s a fantastic folding system that can be done one-handed.
 You just grab the handle under the seat and pull it up, then the auto-swivel wheels rotate inward automatically, and the stroller folds to a small and compact standing form.
 It’s basically foolproof.

-The brakes of the all-wheel suspension stroller are linked, which means that braking one wheel in the back will also brake the other wheel.
-I feel like this is a nicer braking system than the one on the Graco because it’s a one-step system versus a two-step system.
+The brakes of the all wheel suspension stroller are linked, which means that braking one wheel in the back will also brake the other wheel.
+I feel like this is a nicer braking system than the one on the Evenflo because it’s a one-step system versus a two-step system.
 This stroller has two front wheels that can be swiveled or locked into place as you need.

 The Chicco Bravo Trio travel system is really similar to the Evenflo Pivot travel system.
 Chicco is a higher-end brand than Evenflo, and some may say that they make a higher quality product.
-However, there were just a couple of deal-breakers with the Chicco system that I felt made it slightly less convenient than the Graco Modes travel system.
+However, there were just a couple of deal-breakers with the Chicco system that I felt made it slightly less convenient than the Evenflo travel system.

 The first thing about this system that is a no-go for me is the price.
 It’s roughly $100 more than the Evenflo Pivot system, and it doesn’t do anything more special than the Pivot.
 I also feel like it’s not that much of a higher-quality over Evenflo to justify an extra hundred dollars.